iobis/manual/identifiers.md

 ### eventID

-Using a unique identifier for each physical sample or subsample in your dataset taken at each location and time is highly recommended to ensure sample traceability and data provenance.  `eventID` is an identifier for an individual sampling or observation event, whereas `parentEventID` is an identifier for a parent event, which is composed of one or more sub-sampling (child) events (eventIDs).
+Using a unique identifier for each physical sample or subsample in your dataset taken at each location and time is highly recommended to ensure sample traceability and data provenance.  `eventID` is an identifier for an individual sampling or observation event, whereas `parentEventID` is an identifier for a parent event, which is composed of one or more sub-sampling (child) events (`eventIDs`).

 `eventID` can be used for replicated samples or sub-samples.
 It is important to make sure each replicate sample receives a unique `eventID`, which could be based on the unique sample ID in your dataset.
-Sample ID can also be recorded in `materialSampleID`, as OBIS does not need to have separate eventIDs and `materialSampleIDs`.
+Sample ID can also be recorded in `materialSampleID`, as OBIS does not need to have separate `eventID`s and `materialSampleIDs`.
 Rather OBIS can treat these two terms as equivalent.
-Be sure to still fill in the eventID field if you want to use materialSampleID, as OBIS only uses eventID and parentID for structuring datasets, not sample ID.
+Be sure to still fill in the `eventID` field if you want to use `materialSampleID`, as OBIS only uses `eventID` and `parentEventID` for structuring datasets, not sample ID.
 This does not prevent you from using the field if you would like to.

-If you do not already have a `materialSampleID`, creating a unique eventID for your data records can be as straightforward as combining different fields from your data.
+If you do not already have a `materialSampleID`, creating a unique `eventID` for your data records can be as straightforward as combining different fields from your data.

 > **Note**
 > You should consider carefully what combination of fields will generate a **unique** event.
 Combinations including date, time, location, and depth are common elements to help generate such unique codes.

 Including the event type can also be useful for datasets with hierarchical sampling methods (e.g., samples taken from a station within a cruise).
-Repeating the parentEventID in the child event (use `:` as delimiter) can make the structure of the dataset easier to understand.
+Repeating the `parentEventID` in the child event (use `:` as delimiter) can make the structure of the dataset easier to understand.
 Nesting event information in this way also allows you to reduce redundancy and still provide information relevant to each level of sampling.

-Broadly, an eventID can take the form of `[parentEventID]:[sample type]_[sample ID]`
+Broadly, an `eventID` can take the form of `[parentEventID]:[sample type]_[sample ID]`

-Thus to construct a unique eventID for parent and child events, you join relevant sampling information.
+Thus to construct a unique `eventID` for parent and child events, you join relevant sampling information.
 Possible configurations (with examples) could include:

 - Project_cruise_station_date_sample
   - STAR_arcticsea_st3520_1989-04-04_s01